Note

 Example queries

-• Extending your results using custom dimensions.
-Custom dimensions are custom properties that are logged, along with the prebuilt fields, such as timestamp or the event name
+- Extending your results by using custom dimensions.
+Custom dimensions are custom properties that you log along with the prebuilt fields, such as timestamp or the event name

-The example query below results in a line chart that shows how many distinct users communicated with your bot per day for the past 14 days.
+The following example query results in a line chart that shows how many distinct users communicated with your bot per day for the past 14 days.

 let queryStartDate = ago(14d);